OrienteerBAP/Orienteer-Guidebook/README.md

 # Orienteer guidebook

-Orienteer is a modern data warehouse for everyone and everything...
-Positioning...
+Orienteer is a modern business application platform

 **Why read this guide**

 This guide will help you to:
 * deploy Orienteer.
-* set user rights and secutiry rules.
+* set user rights and security rules.
 * customize a data model for your specific business
 * put data to the database, retrieve and visualize it.
 * make a deeper customization by developing your modules for Orienteer.